SuperOffice/SDK-Doc/Customer.Service.Support/EJScript/Classes/SearchEngine/SearchEngine.md

 sortOrder: 8979
 ---

-The searchEngine is originally made for searching and fetching data from the eJournal database.
+The SearchEngine is originally made for searching and fetching data from the eJournal database.
 Thereby its name.
 Has later been extended with features for inserting and updating rows.
-The searchEngine is a tool for building up sql-queries, by adding fields, criterias and data.
+The SearchEngine is a tool for building up sql-queries, by adding fields, criteria and data.

 ###The fields must be given on the following form:###
 starttablename.fieldname, for example "ticket.title"